 The class size typically will not exceed twenty (20) students.
 The maximum student-teacher ratio for lecture instruction is thirty students in a classroom (30:1).
 SAGE believes that personal and individual private instruction is critical for behind the wheel driving lessons.
-The ratio of student to instructor may be up to 4:1 on the driving range and over-the-road (unless otherwise required by law).
+The ratio of student to instructor may be up to 4:1 on the driving range and is 1:1 over-the-road (unless otherwise required by law).
+Behind the wheel driver training on the road is completed with only one student in a truck with a private instructor.